If you’re looking for that Surf and Turf menu for a romantic night in or a dinner party, I’ve got you 100% covered!

 - In the bowl of a stand mixer, fitted with the whisk attachment, beat the egg whites starting on low and slowing increasing the speed to medium high, after about a minute start slowly sprinkling in the sugar.
 Beat egg whites until them form firm peaks.
 Remove to a small bowl.

-- Wipe out the bowl of the sand mixer and clean the whisk attachment, don’t use hot water.
+- Wipe out the bowl of the stand mixer and clean the whisk attachment, don’t use hot water.

 - Whip the cream and vanilla in the stand mixer until soft peaks form.